MicrosoftDocs/azure-docs/articles/site-recovery/vmware-azure-troubleshoot-replication.md

 The following list shows ways you can check the process server:

->     [!NOTES]
+>   [!NOTE]
->     1. Process Server must have a static IPv4 address.
+>     Process Server must have a static IPv4 address and should not have NAT IP configured on it.
->     2. NAT IP configuration on the Process Server is not supported.

 * **Check connectivity between source machines and Process Server**
 1. In case you are able to telnet from source machine and yet the PS is not reachable from source, check the end-to-end connection with cxprocessserver from the source VM by running cxpsclient tool on source VM: